Sd8698621/Cabxpert/Readme.md

 8. **In-App Payment**
    - Multiple payment options (wallet, UPI, card, or cash).
    - Option to add a tip for the driver.
+   - **Gift Card & Coupon Code Integration** for discounts or rewards.

 9. **Ride History**
    - Access past rides with the option to rebook favorite trips.